A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 For the sake of generality, let us consider an expression of the uni-dimensional PSD $E_\nu^{\text{ {E,long}}}(k)$ \eqref{eq:ModelPSD1dLong}, which we recall to deal asymptotically with H\"older-continuous functions of parameter $H=1/3$, as observed in fluid turbulence, to any parameter $0<H<1$.
 For these regularities, the expected PSD would also exhibit a power-law behavior as in \eqref{eq:ModelPSD1dLong}, but with an exponent that would depend on $H$, of the form

-where the dissipative cut-off $\eta_d$ would become proportional to the Kolmogorov dissipative length scale $\eta_K = O\left((\nu^3/\varepsilon)^{1/4}\right)$ only when $H=1/3$ \eqref{eq:DefEtaD}.
-In the following, we will consider the length scale $\eta_d$ as a free parameter.
+where the dissipative cut-off $\eta_d$ {is a parameter of the formulation.
+Let us recall that the usual phenomenology of turbulence, as depicted in a self-consistent manner in Section \ref{Sec:SpatialStats} is recovered only for $H=1/3$.} In the following, we will consider the length scale $\eta_d$ as a free parameter.
 As we have seen in Section \ref{Sec:SpatialStats}, imposing a given PSD in the longitudinal case $E_\nu^{\text{ {E,long}}}(k)$ \eqref{eq:ModelPSD1dLong} implies for statistical isotropic reasons a form of the PSD $E_\nu^{\text{ {E}}}(k)$ in dimension $d=3$ through the relation provided in \eqref{eq:RelPSD1dLong3d}, giving a particular simple form in the asymptotic limit of vanishing viscosity $E^{\text{ {E}}}(k)$ \eqref{eq:DeducedModelPSD3d}.
 Using any $0<H<1$, instead of the particular value $H=1/3$, the one-dimensional spectrum \eqref{eq:ModelPSD1dLongAnyH} leads to, through the relation \eqref{eq:RelPSD1dLong3d},

 which is consistent with \eqref{eq:DeducedModelPSD3d} for $H=1/3$.
 Also, for the sake of generality, and to make a connection with \cite{ChaGaw03}, the time scale $T_k$ will be chosen to be